dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Stop creating a life that you need a vacation from.
-Instead move to where you want to live, do what you want to do, start what you want to start and create the life you want today.
-This isn't rehearsal people.
-This is YOUR life.</q>
+<q>Limitations are like mirages created by your own mind.
+When you realise that limitation do not exist, those around you will also feel it and allow you inside their space.</q>
 <hr/>
-<p>Last updated at 2022-04-20 00:54:53 UTC</p>
+<p>Last updated at 2022-04-21 00:51:03 UTC</p>